BubblePlayzTHEREAL/AnonDrop/README.md

 ## Installation

-You can install the AnonDrop package using pip:
+You can install and update the AnonDrop package using pip:

 ```
-pip install anondrop
+pip install --upgrade anondrop
 ```

 ## Usage